 The pre-dinner drink in Italy is one of my favorite diversions.
-I’m usually tired from a full day of activities—whether hiking or visiting art museums—and having a unique drink at a quiet table allows me to reflect on all I’ve done.
+I’m usually tired from a full day of activities—whether hiking or visiting art museums—and having one of the many typical Italian drinks at a quiet table allows me to reflect on all I’ve done.
 My father once said, “When traveling, your mind is three days behind your body.”
 I’ve found that this is often the case, but that an hour-long rest at a relaxed café can help the mind catch up with the body.
 Fortunately, Italy’s selection of pre-dinner drinks, known as aperitivi in Italian, while short, does offer unique cordials designed to restore the senses.

 Italians never drink without food nearby, and the price of one pre-dinner drink may include a large buffet.
 Click here for more on Italy’s aperitivo tradition.
 One of the first pre-dinner drinks that I stumbled across is still my favorite: White Vermouth.
 While it is low on alcohol content, this mildly sweet vermouth, when served over ice with a fresh slice of lemon, is silky, simple, and powerfully refreshing.
 Unlike the more common red and dry vermouths that we usually find in the United States, white vermouth has a soft, smooth flavor when sipped alone.
 It is a little lemony with a hint of vanilla, and when served on a hot day, it hits the spot like nothing else.